Lamellae Orphicae Gold Foil Passports Discovered That Gave Ancient Greek Spirits The Keys To Elysium

 “I am the child of Ge and starry Ouranos; this you yourselves also know.
 I am dry with thirst and am perishing.
 Come, give me at once cold water flowing forth from the Lake of Memory.”

-Interestingly, despite having been given the name of Orphean tablets by a group of archaeologists, Neoskosmos report that out of the 30 to 40 passports discovered, none of these specifically talks about Orpheus.
+Interestingly, despite having been given the name of Orphean tablets by a group of archaeologists, Neoskosmos reported that out of the 30 to 40 passports discovered, none of these specifically talks about Orpheus.
 However, many of those who would have used the tablets would have been followers of him.

 If you are interested in viewing one of these golden Lamellae Orphicae tablets that were guaranteed to usher ancient Greek spirits into Elysium, the Getty Museum in Los Angeles has an incredibly well preserved one dating from 4th century Thessaly and The British Museum also hosts the Petelia Gold Tablet.